 Grace Financial is associated with the Fellowship of Grace Brethren Churches d/b/a Charis Fellowship, which was founded in 1939 as a non-profit national association of churches that subscribe to a particular statement of religious faith.
 Charis Fellowship was formally organized under the Indiana Not-for-Profit Corporation Act of 1971, as amended in 1986.
-During 2021, Charis Fellowship was comprised of 231 churches located throughout the United States and Canada, which had an aggregate of 20,047 members.
-The 2022 statistics were not available at the date of this Prospectus due to the time necessary to gather and compile the information which has been further delayed due to the ongoing pandemic environment.
+During 2022, Charis Fellowship was comprised of 218 churches located throughout the United States and Canada, which had an aggregate of approximately 17,380 members.
+The 2023 statistics were not available at the date of this Prospectus due to the time necessary to gather and compile the information.
 Each church is an autonomous institution, separately incorporated as a not-for-profit organization under the law of the state in which it is located and congregationally governed.